 Registration and costs

-Register for Content Tests on the PLACE or PRAXIS websites.
+Register for Content Tests on the PRAXIS website.
 These sites also offer:

 - Study guides

 - An outline of exam topics

 - Information on passing scores.

 Each test costs up to $160 and takes up to 4 hours.

 Take your content test almost a year before you apply for admission to student teaching.
 Test dates can be found on the PRAXIS website or on the bulletin board outside EBH 242.